29 x 29 cm, Mixed media collage series

-Past stories are of the imagery of lush green palm groves extending far beyond the eye can see, a tropical paradise, was Bahrain.
-Due to several reasons, some controllable and some not, such as – profiting from land, urbanization, land reclamation and movement away from water sources, and destruction caused by the red palm weevil, Bahrain’s natural palm reserves have dwindled enormously in a short span of time.
+Past stories of Bahrain as the garden of Eden, bring visual imagery of lush green palm groves extending far beyond the eye can see.
+Due to several reasons, modern day Bahrain some controllable and some not, such as – profiting from land, urbanization, land reclamation and movement away from water sources, and destruction caused by the red palm weevil, Bahrain’s natural palm reserves have dwindled enormously in a short span of time.